 - (1) any conflict between the private interests of the employee and the public interests of the University, the Board of Trustees, or the State of Florida, including conflicts of interest specified under Florida Statutes; or - (2) any activity which interferes with the full performance of the employee's professional or institutional responsibilities or obligations. - (3) any outside teaching employment with any other educational institution, except with written approval of the Dean. - 19.3 Conflicts of Interest Prohibited.
-Conflicts of interest, including those arising from University or outside activities, are prohibited.
-Employees are responsible for resolving such conflicts of interest, working in conjunction with their supervisors and other University officials.
+Conflicts of interest are prohibited and employees are responsible for resolving them by working with their supervisors and other University officials.